 Many pitches look like “business plans”–an overview of every aspect of the company.
 Business plans, as an institution, can’t decide to optimize for breadth or depth and so optimize for shallow verbosity.
 You have very, very limited bandwidth.
 Focus it on the things you are great at.

 Understand that, while the eventual goal of the enterprise is to make a lot of money, investors understand that they’re looking at acorns, not trees.
 You don’t have to show profitability now, and focusing overmuch on your timeline to getting to it suggests misunderstanding of what investors want.
 You are selling growth, growth, and growth.
+Less than half of companies accepted to YC in a recent batch had revenue, to say nothing of profits, as of their application.

 Being able to talk about the economics of your business is great!
 Definitely do, particularly if they are attractive!
 But the most attractive economics are the ones which suggest that you’re able to grow.
 For example, if you are capable of calculating your unit economics in e.g. a food ordering business, knowing that you are profitable on a per-order basis is a very positive thing; show that math.
 If you can calculate customer acquisition costs given a channel and demonstrate that it could be scaled upwards, that’s wonderful.